EOussama/Calendar/README.md

 # Calendar

+## Description
-A simple calendar made with Javasript and love.
+A very lightweighter calendar made with Javascript.